 Knowledge Rights 21 has, as a core part of its work, the mobilisation of strong and sustainable national networks of copyright advocates, delivering the legal and policy reform necessary to achieve 21st century access to research, education and culture.

-To support this, we have national coordinators across Europe, leading and supporting these networks to deliver.
+To support this, we have national coordinators across Europe, leading and supporting these networks to deliver, in the following countries.
 Meet them below:

 Bulgaria – Digital Republic (Ana Lazarova)

 Ana is a practicing lawyer and a lecturer in Intellectual Property law at Sofia University “St. Kliment Ohridski” in Bulgaria.
 She is involved in digital rights advocacy as part of the Bulgarian association Digital Republic and in recent years has been working on copyright policies in connection to EU copyright reform and its implementation at the national level.
 Ana is part of the Creative Commons Global Network and Europeana’s Copyright Community Steering Group.
 She is actively contributing to several projects for the mapping of copyright exceptions and limitations across the EU, including Communia’s www.copyrightexceptions.eu.
 Contact Ana